iamisha/JAVA/day-3/readme.md

 b.
 It is the reverse of the Autoboxing.
 c.
 It is wrapper to primitive.
 d. example program is in Unboxing.java file.

+# Strings in java are immutable(non-changeable)

+It means once you assign a value to the string variable and if you try to change it, it will not replace the old object but it will create the new object for us.

+# class and objects

+class: - prototype(design) of an object is class. object:- An instance of class is object.